uxmal/reko/README.md

 # reko - a general purpose decompiler.

-**Reko** is a C# project containing a decompiler for machine code binaries.
-This project is freely available under the GNU General Public License.
+**Reko** (Swedish: "decent, obliging") is a C# project containing a decompiler for machine code binaries.
+This project is freely a vailable under the GNU General Public License.

 The project consists of front ends, core decompiler engine, and back ends to help it achieve its goals.
 A command-line, a Windows GUI,